-Rudy Bentley is in his first season as a graduate assistant coach for the Wisconsin Lutheran College men's basketball team.
+Rudy Bentley is in his first season as an assistant coach for the Wisconsin Lutheran College men's basketball team.
 He joins the Warriors coaching staff after serving for one season as an assistant coach under current Warriors head coach Aaron Aanonsen at Lakeland University.

 In his first season as an assistant coach, Bentley was the head of guard development, assisted in practice planning, responsible for scouting, and had an extensive amount of recruiting responsibilities.